puppetlabs/gatling-puppet-load-test/NEW_README.md

 * 600 agents
 * `role::by_size::large`

-### Provision, tune, run

 A set of 'soak' rake tasks are provided to handle setup and test execution, allowing nodes to be provisioned as part of the run or as a separate step.
-The pre-suite includes tuning of the master via 'puppet infrastructure tune' so this is no longer a manual step.
+The pre-suite includes tuning of the master via 'puppet infrastructure tune'.

 Note that when using the soak rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.

-To execute a soak performance run:

-#### To provision and set up nodes as part of the run:
+### To provision and set up nodes as part of the run:

 ```
 bundle exec rake soak
 ```

-#### To provision and set up nodes separately:
+### To provision and set up nodes separately:

 Run the `soak_setup` rake task to provision and set up the nodes:
 ```